Th3T3chn0G1t/Genstone/contributing/CONTRIBUTING.md

 Please try to fix documentation warnings as reported, as non-impactful errors occlude important errors down the line

 #### Note
-Doxygen operates the preprocessor as `PLATFORM == LNX`, this means that platform-defined macros and types should be documented under the linux branch
+Doxygen operates the preprocessor as `PLATFORM == LNX`, this means that platform-defined macros and types should be documented under the linux branch.
+The same applies as `MODE == DEBUG`

 ### Tests